isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 administrator's commands, as it may interfere with HA operation.
 The administrator should either omit this parameter or set it to "user".

+Introduction of ``origin-id`` deprecates the use of the ``origin`` parameter in the messages exchanged between the Kea HA partners.
+The ``origin-id`` parameter must not be used in messages sent by the user.

 ::

    {
        "command": "dhcp-disable",
        "arguments": {
            "max-period": 20,
+           "origin-id": 2002,
            "origin": "user"
        }
    }